 Cacao nibs are minimally processed pieces of the cacao bean.
 While being used in making chocolate for centuries, they have grown in popularity in the modern culinary sphere for other purposes.
 Cacao nibs are deliciously nutritious little morsels that not only add an intense chocolate flavor to foods but also a subtle crunch.
 Learn where they come from and how to use them in cooking.

 The word cacao and cocoa be thought of interchangeably.
 The cacao bean (actually a seed pod) comes from the Theobroma tree, which is also known as the cacao or cocoa tree.
-People have been enjoying the culinary benefits of the cacao tree since around 1400 to 1500 BC in Mesoamerica.
+People have been enjoying the culinary benefits of the cacao tree from around 1400 to 1500 BC in Mesoamerica.
 Artifacts from ancient Aztecs reveal that a beverage made from cocoa beans had been consumed, but it was unsweetened and much different than the hot cocoa beverage we think of today.
 Cacao beans were also used as currency across Mesoamerica, prior to the Spanish conquest of the Aztec Empire.

 Today, cocoa beans are grown in tropical regions of the world that are in a narrow belt 10 degrees on either side of Equator.
 The main producers are in Brazil, Ecuador, Ghana, Nigeria, Cameroon, Cote D'Ivore, Malaysia, and Indonesia.